puppetlabs/puppet-docs/source/puppet/5.5/quick_start_dns.markdown

 ### Other resources

-For more information about working with Puppet and DNS, check out our [Dealing with Name Resolution Issues](http://puppetlabs.com/blog/resolving-dns-issues) blog post.
+For more information about working with Puppet and DNS, check out our [Dealing with Name Resolution Issues](http://puppet.com/blog/resolving-dns-issues) blog post.

 Puppet offers many opportunities for learning and training, from formal certification courses to guided online lessons.
 We've noted a few below.
-Head over to the [Learning Puppet page](https://puppetlabs.com/learn) to discover more.
+Head over to the [Learning Puppet page](https://learn.puppet.com/) to discover more.

 * The Puppet workshop contains a series of self-paced, online lessons that cover a variety of topics on Puppet basics.
-You can sign up at the [learning page](https://puppetlabs.com/learn).
+You can sign up at the [learning page](https://learn.puppet.com/).
-* Learn about [Puppet DNS](https://puppetlabs.com/learn/puppet-dns) through this online training workshop.

 ----------